 NOTE: Economizer and two-position damper are not available as factory installed options for single phase (-3 voltage code) models.
+Two-position damper is not available for 07 models.

 The hood is shipped in knock-down form and must be field assembled.
 The indoor coil access panel is used as the hood top while the hood sides, divider and filter are packaged together, attached to a metal support tray using plastic stretch wrap, and shipped in the return air compartment behind the indoor coil access panel.
 The hood assembly's metal tray is attached to the basepan and also attached to the damper using 2 plastic tie-wraps.